emileond/subly-landing/_releases/chrome-extension.md

 ctaLink: 'chrome.google.com/webstore/detail/subly/adkphphbcoohfcgjhajhkedngglechcj'
 ---

-Dive into a seamless browsing experience with the newly launched Subly Chrome extension.
-Designed to be your sidekick on the web, making it easier to manage subscriptions directly from your browser.
+Stay on top of your subscriptions while browsing the web with the Subly Chrome Extension.
+It's a handy tool in your browser, streamlining the way you manage subscriptions.

 ## What Does the Extension Do? 🌐